Enforcement of Property Orders

-Otherwise, in your application, tell the court what the problem is and they will decide if an enforcement order is needed.
+Otherwise, in your application for an enforcement order, you should tell the court what the problem is and it will decide if an order is needed.

-In the first instance, it may be advisable to find out information about the other party’s financial position.
-You can send them a written notice to provide a Financial Statement within 14 days.
+It may be advisable to find out information about the other party’s financial position before taking any other action.
+You can send the other party a written notice to provide a Financial Statement within 14 days.

-- An Enforcement Warrant.
-This authorises the seizure and sale of property to pay an outstanding debt.
+An enforcement warrant authorises the seizure and sale of property to pay an outstanding debt.
 If your request is granted, the warrant is issued and returned to you.
-It must then be sent to the Sheriff’s Office in the state where the property to be seized is for execution, together with the prescribed fee.
+It must then be sent to the Sheriff’s Office in the state where the property to be seized is, for execution, together with the prescribed fee.
 The enforcement warrant remains in issue for 12 months from the date it was issued.

-- A Third Party Debt Notice.
-This requires a person or organisation (the third party) who is believed to owe money to the payer to pay that money to you rather than to them (for example, it could be for be wages).
-If the issue of the Notice is granted, you must serve a copy of it on the payer and on the Third Party.
+A Third Party Debt Notice requires a person or organisation (the third party) who is believed to owe money to the respondent to pay that money to the applicant rather than to the respondent.
+An example is where the respondent’s employer is asked to pay wages owed to the respondent directly to the applicant to discharge a debt owed by the respondent.
+If the issue of the Notice is granted, the applicant must serve a copy on the respondent and on the third party.

-You can ask the court for an order that the payer attends an enforcement hearing at the court.
-You must file an application, together with an affidavit containing all of the information required in the rules, a list of the documents you want to see as proof of their financial circumstances, and a written notice demanding those documents.
+The person must file an Application—Enforcement and an affidavit together with an affidavit, a list of documents the payee wants to see as proof of the payer’s financial circumstances, and a written notice demanding those documents.

-These must be served on the payer at least 14 days before the hearing date with a copy of the Family Court brochure called Enforcement Hearings.
-At least 7 days before the hearing the payer must complete a Financial Statement and serve it on you.
+These documents must be served on the payer at least 14 days before the hearing date with a copy of the brochure Enforcement Hearings.
+At least seven days before the enforcement hearing date, the payer must complete a Financial Statement and serve it on the payee.

 At a hearing, the court can make any of these orders: